 As a Christian, am I supposed to obey the Ten Commandments and all the other laws in the Old Testament?
 Just some of them?
 Or can I pretty much ignore them?
-Many Christians that I know would say yes to the first question, until you looked at the materials tag on their clothing, then they would change their answer to a yes to number 2.
-Few would likely admit to a yes to the third question, yet in reality I think most of us really do in practice.
-It appears like we follow some subset of the Old Testament law, but I suspect that is more coincidence than by design.
-Most likely what we are really doing is following the moral standards of the culture we grew up in, which for me was somewhat similar to the moral teachings of the Old Testament.
+Many Christians that I know would say yes to the first question.
+Until you looked at the materials tag on their clothing, then they would change their answer to the second choice.
+Few would likely admit to ignoring the Old Testament law altogether.
+Yet in reality, I think most of us really do in practice.
+We do generally follow some subset of the Old Testament law.
+But I suspect that is more coincidence than design.
+Most likely what we are really doing is following the moral standards of the culture we grew up in.
+And for me, they were somewhat similar to the moral teachings of the Old Testament.

 Fulfilling the Law

-But, you might ask, what about Jesus statement, in Matthew 5:17-19, that he came not to destroy the law, but to fulfill it?
-This is often times used to argue that we should still be living in accordance with the Old Testament Law, of which the Ten Commandments are a subset.
+But, you might ask, what about Jesus’ statement, in Matthew 5:17-19, that he came not to destroy the law, but to fulfill it?
+This is oftentimes used to argue that we should still be living in accordance with the Old Testament law.
+A law code that included the Ten Commandments.
 But is that really what he meant by this statement?

 Look at the rest of Matthew 5 and see what Jesus says.
 Six times you see him saying something to the effect of “You have heard that it was said … But I say to you …”.
-Some of these were concerned with traditions, but many of them were dealing with OT laws, including two of the Ten Commandments.
-While Jesus is not countermanding any of these laws, he does give fresh meaning to them and does it as one who has a higher authority than the Law, as one who is not bound by it.
+Some of these were concerned with traditions.
+But many of them were dealing with OT laws.
+And that includes two of the Ten Commandments.
+Jesus is not countermanding any of these laws, But he does give fresh meaning to them.
+And he does it as one who has a higher authority than the Law, as one who is not bound by it.

-Let’s look at another of Jesus teachings concerning the OT Law.
-In Mark 7:14-19 Jesus shares what it is that makes a man unclean, and notice that it does not include the food he might eat.
+Let’s look at another of Jesus’ teachings concerning the OT Law.
+In Mark 7:14-19 Jesus shares what makes a man unclean.
+Notice that it does not include the food he might eat.
 The conclusion made by the author of Mark is that Jesus has declared all foods as being clean.
-And one does not have to read much of the OT Law do know that this statement is in serious conflict with the dietary portions of that law.
+And one does not have to read much of the OT Law to know that this statement is in serious conflict with the dietary portions of that law.
 If Jesus was demanding adherence to the OT Law, surely he would have not told us we could eat what we wanted.

 How could Jesus be both fulfilling the Law, and negating part of it?
 Unless fulfilling the Law meant something other than advocating that we should still be living under that Law.
-Maybe, just maybe, Jesus meant that what the Law was intended to do, he himself actually accomplished; he fulfilled the intent of the Law.
+Maybe, just maybe, Jesus meant that what the Law was intended to do, he himself actually accomplished.
+Jesus was the fulfillment of the Law.

 So just what is the intent, or purpose, of the Law?
 Paul has a very interesting discourse concerning the purpose of the Law in Galatians 3:19-25.
-In this passage he says that the purpose of the Law was because of our sinfulness and was to be in effect until Christ had come (3:19).
-In verses 21-22 he says that the Law was put in charge to lead us to Christ, so that we might be justified by faith.
-And now that faith has come we are no longer under the Law.
+In this passage, he says that the Law was given because of our sinfulness.
+And that it was in effect until Christ had come (3:19).
+In verses 21-22 he says that the Law was put in charge to lead us to Christ so that we might be justified by faith.
+And now that faith has come, we are no longer under the Law.

-A significant requirement of the OT Law was concerned with animal sacrifice, with a significant amount of that dealing with sin and its forgiveness.
-When I would break the requirements of the law, sacrifice was required to bring me back into a right standing with God.
+A significant requirement of the OT Law was concerned with animal sacrifice.
+And a significant amount of that dealt with sin and its forgiveness.
+When I would break the requirements of the law, sacrifice was required to bring me back into right standing with God.

-The first 18 verses of Hebrew 10 discuss these OT sacrifices and compares them to the sacrifice of Christ on the cross.
-Of most significance is that the blood of bulls and goats was unable to really deal with the sin in our lives, resulting in the requirement that they be offered repeatedly.
-And this is unlike the sacrifice of Jesus, made one time, and able to permanently deal with sin.
+The first 18 verses of Hebrew 10 discusses these OT sacrifices.
+And it compares them to the sacrifice of Christ on the cross.
+Of most significance is that the blood of bulls and goats was unable to really deal with the sin in our lives.
+That resulted in the requirement that they be offered repeatedly.
+And this is unlike the sacrifice of Jesus.
+It was made once and was able to permanently deal with sin.
 And now, with my sin dealt with by the blood of Christ, there is no longer any need for sacrifice.

 The Jerusalem Council

 One of the early conflicts in the new church dealt with the question of applying the Law to Gentile believers.
-Just exactly what was required for a Gentile to be in relationship with God?
-Was faith alone sufficient, or was adherence to at least some part of the OT regulations required, in particular circumcision.
-While circumcision actually predates the Law and is not actually a part of it, the issues is still a valid one for this discussion.
-Need I be concerned with the requirements of the OT?
+Just exactly what was required for a Gentile to be in a relationship with God?
+Was faith alone sufficient?
+Or was adherence to at least some part of the OT regulations still required, in particular circumcision?
+Circumcision actually predates the Law and is not actually a part of it.
+Nevertheless, the issue is still a valid one for this discussion.
+Should I be concerned with the requirements of the OT?
 Or not?

-Acts chapter 15 finds the early church wrestling with this problem.
+Acts 15 finds the early church wrestling with this problem.
 And the result of this council is the recognition that circumcision, and the OT Law, are not applicable to Gentile believers, which includes me.
-Other than a handful of suggestions to keep them from being offensive to Jewish believers, there are no additional requirements imposed on the Gentiles, either to come to faith, or to live as believers.
+The council recommended a handful of suggestions to keep them from being offensive to Jewish believers.
+But there was no requirement imposed on the Gentiles to follow the law.
+Either to come to faith or to live as believers.

 So What About It?